JetBrains/intellij-sdk-docs/topics/ui/principles/data_formats.md

 Right-align numeric values.
 ![](data_formats_table.png){width=299}

 Include the unit in the column header if all values share the same unit.
 Convert each number to use the same unit.
-If it’s not possible, e.g. the scatter of numbers is too large, include the unit with each value.
+If it’s not possible, e.g., the scatter of numbers is too large, include the unit with each value.

 | <format color="Red" style="bold">Incorrect</format> | <format color="Green" style="bold">Correct</format> |
 |-----------------------------------------------------|-----------------------------------------------------|